 Shortly thereafter, Sears, Kmart, and J.C.
 Penney said they would stop selling products branded with her name, which prompted Random House to cancel a multimillion-dollar book contract with her.
 Deen apologized.
 Then she apologized some more, desperately trying to stem the damage, but to no avail.
 The more she apologized, the more damage there was to stem.

 Perhaps the cruelest blow fell when the pharmaceutical company, Novo Nordisk, fired her as its spokesperson for a diabetes drug.
-Thus ended the supreme hypocrisy of Deen, a Type 2 Diabetic whose recipes are virtual prescriptions for acquiring the disease, getting paid to flog its remedy.
+Thus ended the supreme hypocrisy of Deen, a Type 2 Diabetic whose recipes are virtual s for acquiring the disease, getting paid to flog its remedy.
 (It turned out she’d known she had the disease for several years but didn’t admit it until the drug company hired her.)
 Her fans still love her.
 She’s still hugely popular with the huge people who keep lining up at her restaurants.
 But her days as a national figure are over.

 Who says there’s no good news anymore?